What is Human-Centred Leadership?

 In this article, we will be going in-depth into what Compassionate Leadership is, why it matters to business leaders, and how we can begin to lead with compassion into the workplace.
 To kick us off, let us look at what we mean by ‘leadership’.

-However, Compassionate Leadership goes beyond this definition.
+However, Human-Centred Leadership goes beyond this definition.
 You may have some questions – Does being compassionate make me soft as a leader?
-Does leadership require having compassion-based skills?
+Does leadership require having human-centred skills?
 Why and how will integrating leadership abilities and compassion-based skills improve my leadership in my company?
-In this series, we will be exploring leadership from three perspectives:

-With this understanding of leadership, we will investigate what Compassionate Leadership is, how it is practised, and the difference that it can make.
+With this understanding of leadership, we will investigate what Human-Centred Leadership is, how it is practised, and the difference that it can make.

-Therefore, Compassionate Leadership does not look the same for everyone.
+Therefore, Human-Centred Leadership does not look the same for everyone.
 Everyone has their own personal leadership styles – it does not matter whether you are a C-suite leader or an Executive.
-In becoming a compassionate leader, you must take the first step on a personal journey to explore your own psychological, physical, team-based and organisational leadership capacity.
+In becoming a Human-Centred leader, you must take the first step on a personal journey to explore your own psychological, physical, team-based and organisational leadership capacity.

 The effects of empowering every person to pursue a shared purpose of achieving a positive, lasting impact on others around them go beyond better team culture or kinder office environments.
 It is important—foundational, even—to the excellent execution of an organisation’s mission and vision.